jhm1909/claj/README.md

 ### Server
-To host a server, just run the command ``java -jar claj-v2-server.jar <port>``, where ``<port>`` is the port for the server. <br>
+To host a server, just run the command ``java -jar claj-server.jar <port>``, where ``<port>`` is the port for the server. <br>
 Also don't forget to open the port in TCP and UDP mode on your end-point and redirect it to the host machine.

 A CLaJ server doesn't need much memory and cpu, 256MB of memory and one core are enough, even at high traffic.<br>
-To change the memory allocated to the server, change the command to ``java -Xms<memory> -Xmx<memory> -jar claj-v2-server.jar <port>``, where ``<memory>`` is the memory allocated to the server *(e.g. 256m for 256 MB of ram)*.
+To change the memory allocated to the server, change the command to ``java -Xms<memory> -Xmx<memory> -jar claj-server.jar <port>``, where ``<memory>`` is the memory allocated to the server *(e.g. 256m for 256 MB of ram)*.

 > [!IMPORTANT]
-> Please note that, if you plan to make a public server, you can create a Pull-Request to add it to the public server list, in [public-servers.json](https://github.com/xpdustry/claj-v2/blob/main/public-servers.json). <br><br>
+> Please note that, if you plan to make a public server, you can create a Pull-Request to add it to the public server list, in [public-servers.json](https://github.com/xpdustry/claj/blob/main/public-servers.json). <br><br>
 > Also, CLaJ servers are high bandwidth consumers, as they act as relay.
 For an average server, around 1TB up/down of consumption per month and around 1MB/s of constant network usage.

 ## How to build
-Pre-build releases can be found in the [releases section](https://github.com/Xpdustry/claj-v2/releases), but if you want to build the project yourself, follow the steps above.
+Pre-build releases can be found in the [releases section](https://github.com/Xpdustry/claj/releases), but if you want to build the project yourself, follow the steps above.

 To build the client version, simply run the command ``./gradlew client:build``.
-The jar file will be located in the root directory and named ``claj-v2-client.jar``.
+The jar file will be located in the root directory and named ``claj-client.jar``.

 To build the server version, simply run the command ``./gradlew server:build``.
-The jar file will be located in the root directory and named ``claj-v2-server.jar``.
+The jar file will be located in the root directory and named ``claj-server.jar``.

 ## How it works